Nepalitelecom is a website which provides latest telecom news, information and offers in Nepal.

 Some may only have the feature phone that only supports 2G and the services with such a phone is already enough for them.
 As some people only use Voice service, catered by the 2G network and 2G handset, they do not need to buy phones that support 3G or 4G.
 Old age people and voice-only customers prefer to use their current phone, even if the network may be ready to launch 5G.

 Some people may require to use the new technology for its high speed and more features, but they could not afford to buy a new phone that supports new technology (3G/4G).

 The telcos also gradually expand their new technology coverage.
-The 3G/4G coverage is not available everywhere on Day 1 or Month 1.
+The 3G/4G coverage is not available everywhere on Day 1 or the first Month.
 They first bring the 3G/4G to the city areas and move towards suburbs and rural.
 So, till new technology (3G/4G) is available everywhere, they need the basic or universal network (2G) for the continuous call.

 There is also a possibility of having a Mobile service provider with 4G networks only.
 Like the operator Jio in India, a mobile network operator could provide services with only 4G networks.
-As 4G LTE is a data only technology, theoOperator provides the voice service using VoLTE technology.
+As 4G LTE is a data-only technology, the operator provides the voice service using VoLTE technology.